Dance Video Index

 -

-Mori Mikayo performed 'Solo & Soul'.
+Mikayo Mori performed 'Solo & Soul'.
 In this piece, she connected with what emerges on the other side of her own intentions, from the space between her thoughts and the energy of feelings that occur when different thoughts and images pass through her body to the outside.

 - TORII HALL